KOLD Collar Strategy

 KOLD (ProShares - UltraShort Bloomberg Natural Gas), in the Financial Services sector, (Asset Management - Leveraged industry), listed on AMEX.

-ProShares UltraShort Bloomberg Natural Gas seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the Bloomberg Natural Gas SubindexSM.
+The ProShares UltraShort Bloomberg Natural Gas ETF is structured to deliver daily returns that are two times the inverse (-2x) of the daily performance of the Bloomberg Natural Gas SubindexSM, excluding any associated fees or operating expenses.

 What is a collar on KOLD?